zencart/documentation/content/user/first_steps/server_requirements.md

 - DISABLE: `allow_url_include` should be OFF.
 Zen Cart never needs this.
 - DISABLE FUNCTIONS: `passthru`, `system`, `shell_exec`.
 These are not used by Zen Cart core (BUT might be used by some plugins).

+> You may wonder: "How do I configure all these things?"
+They're server-side configuration, entirely outside of Zen Cart itself.
+Talk to your hosting company for assistance.
+They deal with this stuff every day, and they know exactly how to do this stuff on the server you're paying them for.

 ## MySQL Version